zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    # Add references
-   from azure.identity import DefaultAzureCredential from azure.ai.projects import AIProjectClient from azure.ai.projects.models import FilePurpose, CodeInterpreterTool
+   from azure.identity import DefaultAzureCredential from azure.ai.projects import AIProjectClient from azure.ai.agents.models import FilePurpose, CodeInterpreterTool, ListSortOrder
     ```

 1. Find the comment **Connect to the Azure AI Foundry project** and add the following code to connect to the Azure AI project.